 Marketing Planning & Brand Building

 Every marketing effort needs a strong foundation.
 Our process begins with conversations about your organization; its goals and vision – what do you need to achieve now?
 Where will you be five or ten years from now?
 How will you get there?
 Those talks lead to discussions about your target audiences.
 In healthcare, how are you going to build patient volume or attract more residents to your senior living facility?
 Are there new markets available to you?
 Or are there audiences that simply don’t know about your new solution?
 What misperceptions do you need to overcome?

 As part of the Marketing Collaborative process we gather information from the following audiences based on the challenge ahead:

-- 1:1 interviews with your target audiences: both key influencers, referrers, and consumers.
+- Interviews with your target audiences: both key influencers, referrers, and consumers.

 - Focus groups, online or quantitative research when needed.